-Who doesn’t want to be more successful, achieve goals, be a winner?
+Don’t you want to be more successful, achieve goals, be a winner?
 Three words sum up the message, Structure Equals Results.
 Setting and achieving goals is formulaic — the details change but the way it works is the same.
 Business, sports, and entertainment celebrities branch out into apparel, furniture design, and housewares.
 People who learn how to understand and apply their formula to new projects create empires.
 How you frame a goal often determines if, or to what degree, you attain it.
-10 Steps introduces you to the formula.
+10 Steps to Success introduces you to the formula.

 Whether your passion is interior decorating, body building, singing, riding horses, or writing books, the path to enhanced performance is the same.
 Success doesn’t dangle from backpacks, ripe for the picking by whoever is next in line.
 No one wins first prize by tagging along.

 What’s important to you is important.
-Never assume that Julio and Jasmine care two-cents for what Phillip and Petula consider most important.
-Nothing is more personal than what triggers emotion.
-Unless you play solitaire, success is connected to a market of individuals with unique feelings, fears, needs, and dreams.
+Never assume that Julio and Jasmine care two-cents for what Phillip and Petula think matters.
+Unless you play solitaire, success is connected to individuals with unique feelings, fears, needs, and dreams.
 Observe people.
 Learn about people.
 Value people.
 Love people.
-You can’t do it without them.
+True success involves others.

 If all folks want is the opportunity to participate then getting a t-shirt, ribbon, or gold star for showing up isn’t bad.
 Whether your bottle coozie or Mardi Gras necklace is worthless or hidden treasure depends on perspective.
 If you’ve already got a closet full of the silly things here’s an idea that could be your ticket to success.
-(You still have to follow the Steps, but may see a path to going viral as a blogger.
+You still have to follow the Steps, but may see a path to going viral as a blogger.

-HINT: What follows isn’t just an illustration, it could be a ticket to the big league.
-The more you read the more opportunities you’ll find.
+What follows isn’t just an illustration, it could be your ticket to the big league.

 Dig out your “win” photos from the company picnic or community fun run and start a catalog of events and awards.
 If your “I was there” trophy didn’t come with a picture, stage one with the button, pennant, coffee mug, or medal you kept in honor of your accomplishment.
 Put you in the photo.
 Dress like the creative character you are.
 Or put the t-shirt on your dog – or your horse or rabbit.
 If you really want to ratchet up response use your 6-month old grandchild as the model.
 Caption the photo appropriately and say cha-ching.
 Create an image and a short blurb about each experience and memento.

 Now create a website.
 You can do it for free.
 You are creating a personal brand.
-Your goal is to become the source of witty pics and descriptions of where and how you won all your junk.
-You are going to do what everyone who follows you will wish they thought of first.
-You are going to turn waste into treasure.
-Once the website is up you start a Facebook community so others can enjoy your photos and snippets and share their own.
+Your goal is becoming the go-to source of witty pics and descriptions of where, when, and how you won all your junk.
+Everyone who follows you will wish they thought of turning their own trash into treasure first.
+Once the website is up, start a Facebook community allowing others to enjoy your photos and snippets and share their own.
 Every one of the millions of people who have a participation award tucked in a drawer somewhere is a potential fan.
 Then add Instagram (whatever that is).
-Tweet your photos, one every day.
+Tweet your photos— one every day.
 Then you can monetize your blog and social media pages.
-You will be an Internet success!
+You may be an Internet success!

-Success never comes to those who just show up.
+Success never comes to those who simply show up.
 Even lottery winners had to get their butts up off the sofa, pick a retailer, and pull cash out of their pocket.
-For 99.9999% of lottery participants the only prize is litter and the opportunity lost by not using cash more wisely.
-(Don’t litter, please recycle your worthless ticket.)
+The only prize 99.9999% of lottery participants take home is litter and the opportunity lost by not using cash more wisely.
+(Don’t litter, please recycle worthless tickets.)

 Create an Investment Strategy for Success